Why See Boston Ballet - The Nutcracker?

 Their journey to the Kingdom of Sweets includes the famous dance sequences: Chocolate, Coffee, Tea, Trepak, Mirlitons, The Waltz of the Flowers and of course, the regal Dance of the Sugar Plum Fairy (and her Cavilier).
 As they are waved off by the magical party, Clara settles back with her Prince and falls back to sleep.
 But is this just a dream - or will she remember this adventure in the morning?

 The production takes a huge amount of preparation in time for each season.
-Since the unveiling of the brand-new 2012 production, there are 72 artists from Boston Ballet working closely with 99 chosen students from Boston Ballet School, who have been selected to appear in the ballet.
+Since the unveiling of the new 2012 production, there are 72 artists from Boston Ballet working closely with 99 chosen students from Boston Ballet School, who have been selected to appear in the ballet.
 Up to 182 costumes appear during a single performance, with 350 individual ones having been made for different casts.
 Over 200,000 jewels were used to embroider the costumes, including the sparkly bodices on the lead dancers.
 The Christmas tree grows from a none-too-short 16 feet to a huuuge 43 feet during the battle scene.

-Opening night: 28 November 2014
+Opening night: 29 November 2019